-Below, we briefly introduce the theory behind the two techniques used in this study, and then describe the results of these tests on the mechanics of lamprey bodies and muscle.
+Below, we briefly introduce the theory behind each of the two techniques, then describe the results of these tests on the mechanics of lamprey bodies and muscle.

-Whole-body bending mechanics
+70 Whole-body bending mechanics

-We quantified the bending mechanics of lamprey body using the nonlinear large amplitude oscillatory bending technique (Ewoldt et al. 2008; Porter et al. 2016).
-Briefly, we bent the body with a sinusoidal curvature, $\kappa = \kappa_0 \sin \omega t$ , where $\kappa$ is curvature (0 is straight; positive values indicate bending concave to the animal's right), $\kappa_0$ is the bending amplitude, and $\omega$ is the bending frequency.
-For a linear material, the torque $\tau$ can be represented with a constant elastic and damping moduli EI and $\eta I$
+71 We quantified the bending mechanics of lamprey body using the nonlinear large amplitude 72 oscillatory bending technique (Ewoldt et al. 2008; Porter et al. 2016).
+Briefly, we bent the body 73 with a sinusoidal curvature, $\kappa = \kappa_0 \sin \omega t$, where κ is curvature (0 is straight; positive values 74 indicate bending concave to the animal's right), A is the bending amplitude, and ω is the bending 75 frequency.
+For a linear material, the torque τ can be represented with a constant elastic and 76 damping moduli EI and ηI

-$$\tau = \kappa_0 (EI \sin \omega t + \eta I \ \omega \cos \omega t).$$
+$$\tau = \kappa_0(EI\sin\omega t + \eta I\,\,\omega\,\cos\omega t).$$ and similarly, ηI_1 , ηI_M , and ηI_L ,

-For nonlinear materials, EI and $\eta I$ will vary depending on curvature or curvature rate.
-Following Porter et al. (2016), we estimate three coefficients: $E_1I$ , the average modulus; $E_MI$ , the
+For nonlinear materials, EI and ηI will vary depending on curvature or curvature rate.
+Following Porter et al. (2016), we estimate three coefficients: EI1, the average modulus; EI_M, the modulus at zero curvature; and EI_L, the modulus at the largest curvature